Dr. Brenda Restoule

 Some of Dr. Restoule’s past work experience includes Prison for Women and the Royal Commission on Aboriginal Peoples.
 She has particular interest in cultural safety, Indigenous community development and capacity building, and reducing suicide rates in First Nation communities using Indigenous knowledge and practices.

 Dr. Connors is a Psychologist registered in the Province of Ontario.
 He is of Mohawk ancestry from Kahnawake Mohawk Territory.
 He has worked with First Nations communities across Canada since 1982 in both urban and rural centres.
 His work over this time has included Clinical Director for an Infant Mental Health Centre in the city of Regina and Director for the Sacred Circle, a Suicide Prevention Program developed to serve First Nations communities in Northwestern Ontario.
+Dr. Connors most recent work has involved development of Indigenous Life Promotion projects that includes Feather Carriers Leadership for Life Promotion.
 While developing the latter service, Dr. Connors worked with Elders and apprenticed in traditional First Nations approaches to healing.
 Today his practice incorporates traditional knowledge about healing while also employing his training as a Psychologist.

 He and his wife Donna, manage Onkwatenro'shon:'A, a health planning firm which provides health consultation and psychological services to First Nations communities throughout the Georgian Bay Muskoka region.